 1. A cost-based facility entered into a lease arrangement as an intermediate care facility prior to April 22, 1976;

-2. An intermediate care facility for individuals with mental retardation or a developmental disability entered into a lease arrangement prior to February 23, 1977; or
+2. An intermediate care facility for individuals with an intellectual mental retardation or a developmental disability entered into a lease arrangement prior to February 23, 1977; or

 3. A nursing facility entered into a lease arrangement as a skilled nursing facility prior to December 1, 1979.